department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 ### Hypothesis
-*H<sub>1</sub>:If Veterans have basic information about a claim, then they will be able to generate questions to ask the Voicebot.*
+*H<sub>1</sub>: If Veterans have basic information about a claim, then they will be able to generate questions to ask the Voicebot.*

 *H<sub>2</sub>: If Veterans are provided two versions of Voicebot content, then they will be able to provide preferences and opnions between the two.*